 A co-signer takes on significant risk when they agree to back your loan.
 If you get behind on payments or default, your co-signer will also see a negative impact on their credit score — and potentially on their other finances, if the lender pursues legal action.
 Of course, this may strain your relationship, potentially beyond repair.

 Conflict could also arise if your relationship with your co-signer sours for reasons unrelated to the loan.

 If things get tight, look into how to remove a co-signer from your loan.

 The bottom line

-Having a co-signer to help you with an auto loan application can make the approval process easier.
+Having a co-signer on your auto loan application can make the approval process easier.
 You will often land more favorable loan terms and more affordable monthly payments.
 A co-signer can be particularly helpful if you’re just beginning to build a credit profile or if your credit score needs improvement.

-Before using a co-signer to proceed with a loan application, consider your other options.
+But assess whether using someone as a co-signer will lead to conflict or if the car is even in your budget.
+And before using a co-signer, consider your other options.
 Saving a larger down payment can make the car purchase more affordable for your budget.
-So can improving your credit score to earn a more competitive interest rate.
+So can improving your credit score to earn a more competitive auto loan interest rate.